unspecific/random-perl/README.md

 ## hosts
 a 'host' replacement (sort of) that expands subnets into a list of IPs can be used with or without hostnames.
 Can also be used as a perl include file to use the expanding capabilities (as seen in the scanners) - Can also be used as a CGI script, called through a web server and returns HTML

+## Marconi
+ A simple perl module used with a few of the other scripts.
+It has functions such as expanding network notation (CIDR notation, CISCO notation, ranges, etc...) plus NBT UDP packet creation and reading and more...

+## Kaiko
+Kaiko is a silc bot

+## nbtscan
+This is a simple script that uses Marconi to scan a range of hosts for their NetBIOS name and MAC address.
+UDP port 137 must be open for it to work.
+It uses UDP sockets, not a plugin or module to request and receive the info.

+## route-dector
+This scanner is intended to detect multi-homed boxes on a secured network.
+Also uses marconi for network notation expansion.